-The Grey Bruce Health Unit regulates and issues permits for food service.
-Event organizers will be expected to obtain the appropriate Food Service Permits and produce such to the CEMC as part of the Permit approval process.
+The Grey Bruce Health Unit regulates, and issues permits for food service.
+Event organizers will be expected to obtain the appropriate Food Service Permits and may be requested to produce such to the CEMC as part of the Permit approval process.